phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 | QComboBox.InsertBeforeCurrent | Insert before current item |
 | QComboBox.InsertAlphabetically | Insert in alphabetical order |

-&emsp; To use these, apply the flag as follows: ``` widget.setInsertPolicy(QComboBox.InsertAlphabetically) ``` \
+To use these, apply the flag as follows: ``` widget.setInsertPolicy(QComboBox.InsertAlphabetically) ```

-&emsp; You can also limit the number of items allowed in the box by using .setMaxCount, e.g. ``` widget.setMaxCount(10) ``` \
+You can also limit the number of items allowed in the box by using .setMaxCount, e.g. ``` widget.setMaxCount(10) ```

 🚀 Run [widgets_QComboBox_1.py](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Widgets/widgets_QComboBox_1.py) to test them!

 ## QListBox
-&emsp; This widget is similar to QComboBox, except options are presented as a scrollable list of items.
+This widget is similar to QComboBox, except options are presented as a scrollable list of items.
 It also supports selection of multiple items at once.
 A QListBox offers an currentItemChanged signal which sends the QListItem (the element of the list box), and a currentTextChanged signal which sends the text of the current item.

 ```
 import sys